To The Members

-The Board of Directors hereby present the ninety-ninth Annual Report on the businessand operations of your Company along with the audited financial statements for the yearended 31st March 2018.
+The Board of Directors hereby present the 101st Annual Report on the business andoperations of The Tinplate Company of India Limited (Company') along with theaudited financial statements for the year ended March 31 2020.

 |Add : Exceptional Items || || |